5G, edge computing and the new wave for colocation data centres

 The evolving nature of data and edge computing will impact on the need to collocate data closer to the data source, meaning that a number of smaller data centres will emerge.
 A network of distributed hubs that could serve the proximity needs for edge computing and 5G applications will most likely change the way traditional data centre infrastructure models have served enterprises locally and internationally.

-The future of data centres – no longer just about the rack space
+The future of colocation data centres – no longer just about the rack space

 Businesses will require support services to manage hybrid environments and improve latency, hyperscalers will want commercial flexibility, enhanced resilience and security, while operators will be looking to accommodate the continuous demand for edge and automation, tackle old infrastructure and optimise operating models with automation and real-time analytics.

-For more about our data centre presence internationally, colocation and hybrid cloud services get in touch with our team today.
+For more about our data centre presence internationally, colocation and hybrid cloud services, contact with our team today.